erpepe2004/WLED/usermods/Battery/readme.md

 ## 🔧 Calibration

-The calibration number is a value that is added to the final computed voltage after it has been scaled by the voltage multiplier.
+The calibration number is a value that is added to the end computed voltage after it has been scaled by the voltage multiplier.

 It fine-tunes the voltage reading so that it more closely matches the actual battery voltage, compensating for inaccuracies inherent in the voltage divider resistors or the ESP's ADC measurements.